smjgithub/smj-kubeapps/elasticsearch/README.md

 More info: https://www.elastic.co/guide/en/elasticsearch/guide/1.x/_important_configuration_changes.html#_minimum_master_nodes

-# Client and Coordinating Nodes
+# ingest and Coordinating Nodes

-Elasticsearch v5 terminology has updated, and now refers to a `Client Node` as a `Coordinating Node`.
+Elasticsearch v5 terminology has updated, and now refers to a `ingest Node` as a `Coordinating Node`.

 More info: https://www.elastic.co/guide/en/elasticsearch/reference/5.5/modules-node.html#coordinating-node

-## Enabling elasticsearch interal monitoring
+## Enabling elasticsearch internal monitoring
 Requires version 6.3+ and standard non `oss` repository defined.
 Starting with 6.3 Xpack is partially free and enabled by default.
 You need to set a new config to enable the collection of these internal metrics. (https://www.elastic.co/guide/en/elasticsearch/reference/6.3/monitoring-settings.html)

 To do this through this helm chart override with the three following changes: